ChehanMendiyaa/Techpath/README.md

 ## Acknowledgements

-Special thanks to the Faculty of Technology, University of Ruhuna, and the organizers of the **BAWA** fundraising initiative for providing the inspiration and opportunity to develop this project.
+Special thanks to the Faculty of Technology, University of Ruhuna, and the organizers of the BAWA fundraising initiative for providing the inspiration and opportunity to develop this project.

+Special thanks to:

+- The Faculty of Technology, University of Ruhuna, for providing the inspiration and opportunity to develop this project through the **BAWA Fundraising Initiative**.
+- The Brothers and Sisters in Uni ❤️  who shared educational materials and supported to the resource collection process.
+- All individuals who contributed by finding, organizing, verifying, and sharing past papers, textbooks, teachers' guides, model papers, and other learning resources included in this platform.
+- Everyone who provided feedback, suggestions, and encouragement throughout the development of the project.

+Their contributions have helped make TechPath a valuable educational resource for Sri Lankan G.C.E.
+Advanced Level (A/L) Technology students.

 ---

 ## License

-This project is available for educational purposes.
-Please credit the author when reusing or modifying the project.
+This project is released under the MIT License.

+Feel free to use, modify, and distribute this project with proper attribution.

+---

+⭐ If you find this project useful, consider giving it a star on GitHub.